Zram and zswap: which memory compression fits your homelab

 swapon /swapfile -p 10

-With vm.swappiness=100 on a RAM-constrained host you get maximum use of zram before disk is touched.
-Drop it to 60 on hosts where you want the kernel to be less aggressive about reclaiming anonymous memory in favour of keeping the page cache warm.
+With vm.swappiness=100 on a RAM-constrained host, you get maximum use of zram before disk is touched.
+Drop it to 60 on hosts where you want the kernel to be less aggressive about reclaiming anonymous memory and keep the page cache warmer.

 Sizing for your actual setup